Bernardstanislas/phenix-server/README.md

 ## VirtualBox

 You can use VirtualBox to create a virtual machine, and then provision it as if it was the server.
+You'll later be able to create light clients with other virtual machines.

 Create a VirtualBox VM with the following settings:
-- network: bridged to a network adapter that has access to the internet
+- network: bridged to a network adapter that **has access to the internet**
-- disk: enough to test your changes, 20GB should be enough
+- disk: enough to test your changes, 50GB should be enough
 - RAM: 2GB should be enough
 - CPU: 2 cores should be enough

-Start by installing Ubuntu Server 22.04 in a VirtualBox VM, as described in the usage section.

-Then, you can provision the VM as if it was the server.
-To be able to contact it from the host, you will need to have the network interface in bridge mode.

-# Questions left to answer

-[ ] How does the networking work?
-Is there a single NIC?
-Are there multiple?
-This will impact the LTSP installation [ ] What distro to use for the client image?
-Same as the server with a chroot?
-A very lightweight one?
-See http://ltsp.org/docs/installation/#maintaining-a-client-image
+- select the Ubuntu Server 22.04 iso

+Uncheck the "unserpervised installation" option, you'll need to configure the installation manually.

+Boot the VM, and follow the `Usage` section above to install the server.

+Once the server is provisioned, you need to make it run on a network where there is no DHCP server:
+- shut down the VM
+- go to the VM settings
+- go to the network tab
+- select the network adapter
+- select "Bridge Adapter" in the "attached to" dropdown
+- select the network adapter that has access to the internet (unplug the cable if you need to)
+- click on "advanced"
+- select "Allow all" in the "Promiscuous Mode" dropdown
+- now boot the VM, it will get stuck for a few minutes on network configuration, but it will eventually boot
+- run `ifconfig` to get the name of your network adapter (it will look like `enp0s3`)
+- run `sudo ifconfig enp0s3 inet 192.168.67.1 netmask 255.255.255.0` (replace `enp0s3` with the name of your network adapter)

+You can now create light clients on the same network:
+- create a new VM without any iso nor any disk
+- in the boot order, select "Network" first
+- go to the network tab
+- select the network adapter
+- select "Bridge Adapter" in the "attached to" dropdown
+- select the same network adapter as the server VM
+- click on "advanced"
+- select "Allow all" in the "Promiscuous Mode" dropdown
+- boot the VM

+It will now boot with iPXE, and will try to boot from the network.
+It will get an IP address from the server `dnsmasq` service, and will boot from the server.